RIDS | Tygerberg Doctoral Office

-International students may request a statement for the purpose of lifting the international block from Tygerberg International (email@example.com CC firstname.lastname@example.org or email@example.com).
-Payment must be made well in time to allow sufficient opportunity for registration before the final cut-off date of 31 January for each consecutive academic year; and 31 March when registering for the first time.
+International students may request a statement for the purpose of lifting the international block from Tygerberg International (email@example.com CC firstname.lastname@example.org; TIOinfo@sun.ac.za).
+Payment must be made well in time to allow sufficient opportunity for registration before the final cut-off date of 27 January for each consecutive academic year; and 27 March when registering for the first time.

 These opportunities usually have application closing dates during the course of the second semester with a view to first registration in January.
 There are also Private bursaries available.
 The closing date for these are usually the first Friday in December each year.

 at this link throughout the year, but concentrated in July to October with a view to support in the following academic year.
 Also consider making use of the opportunities for

 link from where students may apply for funding/bursaries is